IminhaK/Excavation/README.md

 # Excavation
-Repository for the 1.16 Minecraft mod Excavation
+Repository for the Minecraft mod, Excavation